 Florentine domain and renovation

-With the introduction of gunpowder, the Florentine leaders, the Medici family, deeply renovated the castle in order to have a new structure, ready for the demands of modern warfare.
-So in late XV century the great military architect Antonio da Sangallo, in collaboration with Leonardo da Vinci, developed a plan for renovation and adaptation of the fortress of Ripafratta.
+With the introduction of gunpowder, the Florentine leaders, the Medici family, thoroughly renovated the castle in order to have a new structure, ready for the demands of modern warfare.
+So in the late XV century the great military architect Antonio da Sangallo, in collaboration with Leonardo da Vinci, developed a plan for the renovation and adaptation of the fortress of Ripafratta.
 The medieval towers inside the walls, and the walls themselves, were reduced in height, and deep structural modifications were started (such as the scarp walls and the counterpoised firing positions, meant to defend the only entrance to the castle).

-With the changing of the political situation in Tuscany and thanks to the peace imposed by the domain of Florence on the whole region, the fortress gradually lost its importance.
-Throughout the previous centuries, its duty was to overlook a border that didn’t need attention anymore: Lucca was the only independent state left in Tuscany, but its dimensions were no worry for the powerful Grand Duchy of Tuscany installed by the Medici in the region.
+With the changing of the political situation in Tuscany and thanks to the peace imposed by the dominion of Florence on the whole region, the fortress gradually lost its importance.
+Throughout the previous centuries, its duty was to overlook a border that didn’t need attention anymore: Lucca was the only independent state left in Tuscany, but its dimensions were no concern for the powerful Grand Duchy of Tuscany installed by the Medici in the region.
 So, in XVII century the castle of Ripafratta was abandoned.

 Let's save Ripafratta

-The association, that now counts about 200 members from all over Tuscany, promotes the restoration of the fortress and acts in collaboration with local and regional institutions, private citizens and sponsors.
+The association, that now counts around 200 members from all over Tuscany, promotes the restoration of the fortress and acts in collaboration with local and regional institutions, private citizens and sponsors.
 It organizes meetings, visits and excursions to get visitors to know the fortress and its territory.
 The central event of the year takes place on the second weekend of June: the Festival of the Fortress and its territory, dedicated to local traditions, historical heritage, food and open-air sports, with guided tours all day long, rafting in the Serchio river, orienteering activities, excursions in the Monte Pisano natural and historical sites, medieval re-enactment.